GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 As discussed above, sessions are far more useful if pupils turn up with a positive mindset.
 If at all possible, they need to buy into the additional support, and not feel like the intervention is being ‘done to them’.
 Refocusing on the individual’s end goal can be incredibly useful – so needing to achieve a certain grade for their next steps/college course/A Level and so on.

-At Third Space Learning we have tackled this head on by training our tutors in student-centred teaching.
-In clearly seeing the students at the heart of our intervention, our tutors focus on adapting to their needs and building rapport.
-This results not only in great engagement during lessons, but excitement to return the next time for another session.
+Third Space Learning trains its tutors in student-centred learning.
+With the students at the heart of each intervention session, tutors focus on adapting to the individual student’s needs and building rapport.
+This results in great engagement during lessons and excitement to return the next time for another session.

 2. Linking to class teaching